dont-fund-this/jam/.considerate.thirds/what.md

 what are the average numbers of hour where someone in your family, walked to get water

+or what are the average number of hours where your family walks thru any neighborhood where they are hurded into vans by people in masks?

+show me evidence they are being harvested show me evidence they are NOT. your move.

 it is amazing water or flint water or. are there donuts? (that's Not a donut)